-The teacher/Examiner will conduct and internally assess the tests, and will submit a recorded sample of candidates' performances for external moderation by CIE.
+The teacher/Examiner will conduct and internally assess the tests, and will submit a recorded sample of candidates' performances for external moderation by Cambridge.
 Centres will receive a brief report on the outcome of moderation.

 Full instructions on the administration of the oral test are in the Teacher's/Examiner's Notes accompanying the Oral Assessment Cards.
-A summary is provided later in this booklet to be read in conjunction with general advice on submission of samples for moderation in the CIE Handbook for Centres.
+A summary is provided later in this booklet to be read in conjunction with general advice on submission of samples for moderation in the Cambridge Handbook.